Course Title: Bachelor of Engineering (Honours) in Computer Engineering in Mobile Systems

 The use of mobile systems and the Internet as part of ICT has played a major part in the growth and transformation of technology-enabled devices such as specialised sensors and medical devices that sustain life, environmental monitoring, businesses, real-time and secure social interaction platforms.

 Subjects covered include everything from Digital Electronics and Microprocessor Fundamentals to Computer-Aided Design, Web Technologies and Databases, Software Design, Computer Architecture, and Wireless and Mobile Networks.
 In Year 4, you’ll study more advanced subjects such as Linear Systems and Optimisation and Internet of Things Technologies.
-This programme will develop your competencies in basic electronics and microprocessors; embedding computers into products, and developing software drivers to make them work.
+This course will develop your competencies in basic electronics and microprocessors; embedding computers into products, and developing software drivers to make them work.
 Close links with companies such as Intel, IBM and Cisco increase the career opportunities of graduates of this course.

 A HIGH spec computer is recommended (i.e. able to run Win 10, Linux virtual machines, VLSI design packages etc. comfortably, should be able to use Wi-fi and camera to attend online classes, needs high RAM, larger SSD,).
 MS Windows 10 based laptops are recommended.